 Satan, in a very short time, destroyed all of Job’s possessions (ch.
-1:13-17) and children (v.
-18).
+1:13-17) and children (verse 18).
 Upon hearing this devastating news, God’s servant tore his robe and shaved his head in mourning.
 But he didn’t lose his faith and worshiped the Lord saying: “Naked I came from my mother’s womb, and naked shall I return there.
 The LORD gave, and the LORD has taken away; blessed be the name of the LORD.”
-In all this the godly man did not sin nor charge God with wrong (v.
-20-22).
-This statement has become the classic expression of Christian acceptance.
+In all this, the godly man did not sin nor charge God with wrong (verses 20-22).

 Job’s Response to His Misfortune